KenPainter/GenLogic/docs/claims-veracity.md

 ### 1. docs/10-Introduction/10-augmented-normaliztaion.md

-2. **Claim (Lines 28-31):** "GenLogic is non-subvertible - calculated values cannot be overwritten so long as the application connects to the database with accounts that do not have CREATEROLE privilege"
-   - Status: ❌ Not validated
-   - Note: No explicit test found for permission enforcement on calculated columns

 3. **Claim (Lines 42-48):** "As long as the column Graph has no cycles, we can guarantee: Termination, Determinism, Consistency, No race conditions"
    - Status: ⚠️ Partially validated
    - Tests: